 PIANO 2 (Year - 1 Cr) FMK2000

 PIANO 3 (Year - 1 Cr) FMK3000

 PIANO 4 (Year - 1 Cr) FMK4000

+There is a subscription of the second barrier of the second secon den after Diana I. Oterlanda

 These courses are the next in series after Piano I. Students will focus on intermediate to advanced piano technique.
 Students will learn & be able to play in various styles.